ArchipelagoMW/Archipelago/worlds/musedash/docs/setup_en.md

 1. Launch Muse Dash and get past the intro screen.
 Click on the button in the bottom right.
 2. Enter in the details for the archipelago game, such as the server address with port (i.e archipelago.gg:38381), username and password.
 3. If entered correctly, the pop-up should disappear and the usual main menu will show.
 When entering the song select, you should see a limited number of songs.

+## Troubleshooting

+### No Support Module Loaded

+This error occurs when Melon Loader cannot find needed files in order to run mods.
+There are generally two main sources of this error: a failure to generate the files when the game was first run with Melon Loader, or by a virus scanner is removing the files after generation.

+To fix this, first you should remove Melon Loader from Muse Dash.
+You can do this by deleting the Melon Loader folder within Muse Dash's folder.
+Afterwards you can follow the installation steps again.

+If you continue to run into issues, and are using a virus scanner, you may want to either temporarily turn it off when first running Muse Dash, or whitelist the Muse Dash folder.